tdryer/feeder/API.md

     }

   - 200 Success
+  - 400 Bad Request: if the filter value is not valid
   - 401 Unauthorized: if user credentials are bad
-  - 403 Forbidden: if the user does not have permission to access this feed
-  - 404 Not Found: if the feed does not exist
+  - 404 Not Found: if feed does not exist or user is not subscribed

 ---